 Now that there’s corn, his father can buy Gustavo new shoes but he decides that his old shoes have a magic tingle that feels just right. [picture book, ages 6 and up]

 Mount Olympus Basketball by Kevin O’Malley

 Greek mythology meets basketball in this picture book of gods versus mortals.
-Team gods is looking pretty strong with a starting lineup that includes Zeus, Hera, Poseidon, Athena and Hades.
-The mighty mortals have heroes Hercules, Achilles, Jason, Theseus and Odysseus on the court.
+Team gods are looking pretty strong with a starting lineup that includes Zeus, Hera, Poseidon, Athena, and Hades.
+The mighty mortals have heroes Hercules, Achilles, Jason, Theseus, and Odysseus on the court.

 Try this picture book with basketball players, especially in 6th grade when they study Greek mythology.
 It’s a fun way to review the Greek gods and heroes!
 Percy Jackson fans will also love this take on basketball. [picture book, ages 6 and up]